Sealcoating

 Lots with multiple islands, curb returns, bollards, dumpster pads, drive-through lanes, and pedestrian paths require extensive hand work around edges and obstacles.
 This detail labor adds time and cost compared to a wide-open lot with clean edges.

 Sealcoating covers existing pavement markings.
 Every commercial sealcoating project needs re-striping afterward — parking stalls, fire lanes, handicapped spaces, directional arrows, and any other markings.
-Striping is a separate cost, typically $0.20 to $0.50 per linear foot depending on volume.
-Budget an additional $1,000 to $5,000 for striping on most commercial projects.
+Striping is a separate cost that varies based on the number of spaces and complexity of markings.

 For details on building a long-term maintenance plan that includes sealcoating and striping cycles, see our parking lot sealcoating schedule guide.